react-native-datetimepicker/datetimepicker/README.md

 #### `maximumDate` (`optional`)

 Defines the maximum date that can be selected.
+Note that on Android, this only works for `date` mode because [TimePicker](https://developer.android.com/reference/android/widget/TimePicker) does not support this.

 ```js
 <RNDateTimePicker maximumDate={new Date(2300, 10, 20)} />